adamk72/consulting_website/src/pages/resume.md

 Feb 1997 - Feb 2003 @ _San Diego, CA_

-- Primary (C/C++) UI developer for the original Qualcomm smartphone lineup on PalmOS.
-- Starting with a call from a curious customer, demonstrated that the company had no formal product life cycle system.
-  - From there, was instrumental in creating a program for a full-scale, iterative product life cycle, replacing the legacy ad-hoc, semi-waterfall system, by working with partners from customer care, human factors, quality assurance, software development, and manufacturing to ensure company wide acceptance and implementation.
-  - Results included improving the companies reputation with customers and client; reducing incoming customer care calls, reducing manufacturing and repair waste, and enhancing the overall quality of future roadmap products.
+- Developed a robust product life cycle system that decreased customer care calls, reduced manufacturing and repair waste, and improved the quality of future products.
-- Reduced product defect reporting effort from 8 hours (and growing) per reporter to less than 30 minutes (fixed) by creating a more sophisticated, automated analysis and reporting spreadsheet system.
+- Lead C UI developer for Qualcomm's original smartphone lineup on PalmOS.
-- Originally started in customer service, providing support for the Eudora suite of email software applications.
+- Provided technical support for the Eudora email client and server applications.

 ### CTS Network Services ~ Customer Support Supervisor
 #### Internet Service Provider

 Mar 1996 - Feb 1997 @ _San Diego, CA_

-- Managed customer support team.
+- Managed the technical support team and engaged with the network team to solve outages.
 - Created training courses for new customer support employees.
-- Interfaced with network administrators to aid in debugging network issues from the customer’s point of view.

 ---